DFE-Digital/get-help-with-tech/app/views/pages/accessibility.md

 ## What to do if you cannot access parts of this service

-If you need information in a different format, such as an accessible PDF, large print, easy read or an audio recording or braille, email <COVID.TECHNOLOGY@education.gov.uk> and we’ll respond to you within 5 days.
+If you need information in a different format, such as an accessible PDF, large print, easy read or an audio recording or braille, email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) and we’ll respond to you within 5 days.

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.
-They also have a free helpline: 0800 048 7642 and you can also email <enquiries@abilitynet.org.uk>.
+They also have a free helpline: 0800 048 7642 and you can also email [enquiries@abilitynet.org.uk](mailto:enquiries@abilitynet.org.uk).

 ## Reporting accessibility problems

-If you want to tell us about problems you’ve had using this service, or to give us feedback, email  <COVID.TECHNOLOGY@education.gov.uk> and put ‘Accessibility problem’ in your subject line.
+If you want to tell us about problems you’ve had using this service, or to give us feedback, email  [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) and put ‘Accessibility problem’ in your subject line.

 ## Enforcement procedure